IvorySQL/Ivory-www/src/pages/community-page.md

 ---
-title: ivorySQL Community
+title: IvorySQL Community
 ---

-# Welcome to ivorySQL
+# Welcome to IvorySQL

 The IvorySQL community includes people from around the globe who are developing and using the open source database.
 We welcome and encourage participation by everyone.